natrim/fimfictionreader/README.md

 - remember login cross platform (maybe not doable)
 - keyboard shortcuts (boss mode, ... ?)
 - fullscreen? does somepony use this?

-##### NOT WORKING:
-- notifications (sometimes it works if you open fimfiction in normal chrome and allow it there, then restart app)